gibbsly/luc/README.md

  > `false` - set to `1b` if there is no available slot, else it does not exist
  >
  > `Slot` - if `true` then this is set to the number of the first available slot.
 Does not exist if there are no available slots

+## Special Commands:
+For these last 2 functions, parameters are input by putting the desired values in a storage with the name of the function.

 ### `luc:modify_slot`
 **Description:** This function modifies the item in a players inventory with the specified `Slot` value.
 If no item exists in the specified slot but you specify a valid item object it will place the item specified into the slot specified.